"We Pay More Guaranteed!" - Paul Altieri, Founder & CEO

 Below you will find some useful information on vintage Rolex watches including but not limited to the celebrated Rolex Submariner, along with useful info and facts about the most significant changes in its long history.
 We also wish to include the most prominent references and auction results (hammer prices) from Sothebys and Christies.
 We hope you find this brief guid helpful.

 Looking for a vintage Rolex watch to add to your collection or to learn more about some of the most celebrated models in history?
-Throughout the years, Rolex has prided itself on creating beautiful watches that last the test of time.
-We hope the following information on vintage Rolex watches will both educate and enlighten as to Rolex’s amazing value in today’s world.
+Throughout the years, Rolex has prided itself on creating beautiful luxury watches that last the test of time.
+We hope the following information on vintage Rolex watches will both educate and enlighten as to Rolex's amazing value in today’s world.
+It doesn't matter if you're buying or Selling a Rolex, the value of a finely crafted Swiss luxury watch is undeniably worth every penny.

 In 1959, Rolex made some major changes to the much loved Submariner.
 The main difference was the addition of “shoulders” that were featured on the crown side in an effort to protect the winding and setting mechanism.
 Through 1964, the shoulders were pyramid shaped and as the model further evolved became rounded.
 The Submariner 5512 can be taken down to depths of 200-meters and is also noted for its oversized crown.